konordo/vanitythemedoc/docs/README.md

 __Enable cart notes__
 This option enables a textarea in the cart page where the clients can leave notes for their order.

+## Money options

+### Enable Multiple Currency Select list
+If this checkbox is on, a select list of the enabled currencies will be displayed in the footer.
+Users can use this to change the currency of the shop.
+Multiple currencies need to be enabled for this to work.
+More information about how to setup multiple currencies can be found in [Shopify's documentation](https://help.shopify.com/en/manual/payments/shopify-payments/multi-currency/setup).

 # Header

 > Online Store > Customize (Theme Editor) > Header